pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Walk below the item ball: (you currently have 3 steps of encounter immunity!)

+- Swap Old Amber in brightness with Parlyz Heal x[]4 in TID2
-- Swap "4" x77 in map data with Full Restore x77 in text pointer
+- Swap TM41 x80 in rival name with "4" x77 in map data
-- Swap 4 again with TM41 in rival name
+- Swap TM41 again with Full Restore x77 in text pointer
+- Toss 7 TM41s
 - Talk to the item ball, catch the **Golem** that appears

 Cerulean Cave is filled with Pokemon we call **bonuses**.
 They are typically evolutions of Pokemon we catch throughout the run.
 Catching bonuses will save withdrawing the pre-evolution, candying it, watching it evolve, and depositing it.
 In general, if it's on your screen and you don't have it, catch it unless the notes say otherwise.